angular/components/guides/theming.md

 You can also concatenate the file with the rest of your application's css.

-#### Your theme's foundational class(es)
+#### Application background color

-If your app's content **is not** placed inside of a `mat-sidenav-container` element, you need to add the `mat-app-background` class to your wrapper element (for example the `body`).
-This ensures that the proper theme background is applied to your page.
-Further, some individual Angular Material components rely on one of these two classes being present in order to render correctly.
+You may want to change the background color of your application based on your Angular Material theme.
+If you're using `<mat-sidenav>`, the sidenav content will automatically have an appropriate background color.
+If you don't use `<mat-sidenav>`, you can manually apply the CSS class `mat-app-background` to apply the theme background color.
+If you are using a `mat-dark-theme`, some Material components will be invisible against a white background.

 ### Defining a custom theme